artemis-yl/artemis-yl.github.io/_posts/2017-04-07-HeatSinks.md

 My main responsibilty was to:
  - create the nodal analysis and create the MATLab code to run it.
  - re-derive the heat flux of the blocks, as our previous derivtions and values were incorrect.
- - write the report sections that explained the code and derivations (AKA my main respoinsibilities).
+ - write the report sections that explained the code and derivations (AKA my main responsibilties).

 With my group, I also:
  - gathered data at all lab sessions.